defamation litigation

 The United States has a constitutionally entrenched freedom of speech.
 However, Australia only has an implied freedom of speech.
 Australian governments have failed to limit the capacity of powerful interests to silence critics.
 This has seen defamation law emerge as a significant threat to freedom of speech.

-Suing for defamation in Australia
+Suing for Defamation in Australia

 The wealthy and powerful often use defamation law.
 Indeed the civil law is something that only those who have money or influence have easy access to.
 Look no further than mining billionaire Clive Palmer for a powerful man prepared to litigate in order to silence his critics.
 Indeed he has listed one of his favourite pastimes as taking defamation litigation.